GitHub 0

 Contributing

-I am happy that you want to contribute to Pocket ID and help to make it better!
+We are happy that you want to contribute to Pocket ID and help to make it better!
 All contributions are welcome, including issues, suggestions, pull requests and more.

 Getting started